-The sum of the ratios of measured radionuclide activity concentrations to the most conservative scenario specific screening level is shown below (using ).
+The sum of the ratios of measured radionuclide activity concentrations to the most conservative scenario specific screening level is shown below (using Equation 12).

 iCRNiRNSLi=621+415.8+23.2=1.2

 As the sum of ratios is greater than one, the radionuclide specific screening values have been exceeded, and a site-specific radiological assessment is undertaken.